dvudd/CI_PP5/README.md

 * The output is an numerical value representing the predicted sale price in USD.

 ## User Stories
+- As a user, I want to identify which house attributes are most correlated with the sale price to ensure accurate predictions based on the right features.
+- As a user, I want a dashboard to display the prediction results effectively.
+- As a user, I want interactive input widgets to input real-time house data and predict the sale price.
+- As a user, I want to see relevant plots to visualize the relationships between sale price and other features.
+- As a user, I want to see relevant plots to visualize the relationships between sale price and other features.
+- As a user, I want to know the source and content of the training data to be confident in the model's quality.
+- As a user, I want to evaluate the model's performance to ensure the reliability of the predictions.

 ## Dashboard Design
 ### Page 1: Project Summary